jgrizou/website/src/projects/parametric_scad/thumbnail.md

 ### Parametric Parts

-I developed a library of parametric part in OpenScad to create easily robots with XL320 Robotis motors.
+I developed a library of parametric parts in OpenScad to create easily robots with XL320 Robotis motors.